fboender/jerrybuild/docs/user_guide.md

 ## Reloading

-After changing the configuration file, you can reload it by sending the HUP signal to the Jerrybuild process:
+After changing the configuration file, you can instruct Jerrybuild to reload the configuration  by sending the HUP signal to the Jerrybuild process:

     $ pidof -x "jerrybuild"
     4718